fmarkwong/investor_marketplace/README.md

 The app is called ParallelMarkets and has three contexts
   - `Accounts` which just has an `User` schema
   - `MarketPlace` which has an `Investor` schema
     - `User` and `Investor` have a 1-to-1 relationship.
 The idea is an Investor is a "type" of User.
 We put all the attributes that are universal to all users of the system in User and for any attributes that are exclusive to Investors we place there.
-In this case, it happens that all the required specified attributes seem to to belong in User so Investor only has a user_id to relate it to it's User.
-In the future, if we find investors need something like an investment account number, that would go in the Investor schema.
-In this way, we have a specialized schema for each type of user in our system (others could be Partner, Admin, etc.)
+In this case, it happens that all the required specified attributes seem to belong in User so Investor only has a user_id to relate it to it's User.
+For example, if we find if we find alter that investors need something like an investment account number, that would go in the Investor schema.
+In this way, we have a specialized schema for each type of user in our system (others could be Partner, Admin, etc.).
+This makes user related code more expressive, makes authorization easier and helps seperate concerns.
   - `Documents` which has an `Upload` schema to store our uploaded file information.

 The only controller is `investor_controller` which has `new` and `create` actions to render our new investor form and create one upon submit.